Skip to content Skip to footer

 Each medication has specific eligibility criteria.
 For instance:

-• Mounjaro is gaining popularity for its unique dual-action mechanism, similar to Ozempic, as it utilizes semaglutide to delay stomach emptying, reduce ghrelin levels, and enhance insulin production.
+• is gaining popularity for its unique dual-action mechanism, similar to Ozempic, as it utilizes semaglutide to delay stomach emptying, reduce ghrelin levels, and enhance insulin production.

 • Saxenda, while effective, requires daily administration.